vitorcmonteiro/gra_streaming_gcloud/README.md

 - ``git init`` - to start a repository at that folder </br>
 - ``git pull <repository address>`` - and this should pull all the files from the repository you stored your files </br>
-(remember to create your personal access token[^6] and use it as your password)
+(remember to create your personal access token[^7] and use it as your password) </br></br>

-### Create Pub/Sub Topic (Transform)
+### Create Pub/Sub Lite Reservation
-Pub/Sub is a message queue app that enables asynchronous integration between aplications.
+Pub/Sub is a message queue app that enables asynchronous integration between aplications [^8].
 It will manage the streaming data from Twitter and continuously transmit data down the stream we will create.
+There's also a service called Pub/Sub Lite that is specifically built for lower cost and that's the one we are using since we don't need high throughput and reliability.

+In our case we will use Pub/Sub Lite Reservations since we don't require high reliability due to this being a test.

 ### Create Bucket (Transform)
 ### Create DataFlow (Transform)